 Starbucks Vanilla Syrup is a delicious sweetener for coffee and tea.
-You can make vanilla coffee syrup like Starbucks at home with only 3 ingredients.
-Homemade vanilla syrup is much less expensive than store-bought so making this DIY Starbucks syrup will save money.
+You can make vanilla coffee syrup like Starbucks at home with only three ingredients.
+Homemade vanilla syrup is much less expensive than store-bought and can be used in various coffee drinks.
+The coffee lover in your life will rejoice because they can make this simple syrup recipe and use in in their favorite cup of coffee.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.